 An official document submitted to NAVPERSCOM for filing in the Official Military Personnel File (OMPF) becomes the property of Department of Navy (DON).
 Except for administrative or clerical errors, documents filed in the OMPF may not be removed or changed except by authorization of Secretary of Navy.

 (1) If you find an error in your OMPF, you may request a correction to your service record.
 You should submit your request to your local Personnel Support Detachment (PSD) or Personnel Office (PersO) for action since the error may be found in your OMPF, the Field Service Record, and in some cases other corporate databases.
 Request must include a description of the information to be changed; the reason for the change; the type of change sought (i.e., deletion, correction, or addition); and copies of available documentary evidence supporting the request.
 The PSD/PersO may make corrections to local records and/or submit changes to NAVPERSCOM in accordance with MILPERSMAN 1070-210, or in accordance with the regulation governing original document.
-In general, the following types of corrections may be made, where appropriate:
+In general, the following types of corrections may be made, where appropriate.
+Please read the FAQ section and the 'Contact Us' page before submitting requests for additional requirements.

 - Remove a document that was erroneously filed in your record, i.e., another member’s document filed in your record, or a document was filed in your record contrary to policy or regulation.
-If this document is in your OMPF, you may request this type of correction directly from NAVPERSCOM (PERS-313).
-Please read the FAQ section and the 'Contact Us' page before submitting requests.
+If this document is in your OMPF, you may request this type of correction directly from NAVPERSCOM.

-- Remove a document found in your record that is not legible, and replace it with a clean readable copy of the document (submit the new document under a cover letter, to NAVPERSCOM (PERS-313)).
+- Remove a document found in your record that is not legible, and replace it with a clean readable copy of the document (submit the new document under a cover letter to NAVPERSCOM.

 - Correct an error on a document if it is readily apparent on the face of the document that a clerical error was made (e.g., evident a service member reenlisted for 6 years, but dates provided indicate only a 5 year reenlistment; reenlisted on 24 DEC 04 for 6 years (24 DEC 10) but contract indicates enlistment expires 24 DEC 09).
 This is restricted to changes that “do not” create a retroactive pay entitlement (see subparagraph (5) below).